-(27) Related Party Transaction Questionnaire When is this due?
-Pre-Application Final Application X 8609 Applications must include the Related Party Transaction Questionnaire for any transactions between related parties.
+(27) Related Party Transaction Questionnaire

+Applications must include the Related Party Transaction Questionnaire for any transactions between related parties.

+(28) Relocation Plan (existing rental units only)

+Any development involving rehabilitation of occupied units that will result in permanent displacement must submit a complete Acquisition, Relocation, and Demolition Questionnaire and Relocation Assistance Plan.
+OHFA may prohibit, limit, or mitigate any permanent displacement.

+If a development will result in resident relocation during the construction period, the application must include a narrative detailing the tenant relocation plan addressing the method(s) for relocating residents, provide a breakdown of any associated costs, and identify if tenants will be permanently displaced.

+(29) Rental Subsidy Contract

-(28) Relocation Plan (existing rental units only) When is this due?
-Pre-Application Final Application X 8609 must submit a co t involving rehabilitation of occupied units that will result in permanent displacement omplete Acquisition, Relocation, and Demolition Questionnaire and Relocation OHFA may prohibit, limit, or mitigate any permanent displacement. include a narrativ will result in resident relocation during the construction period, the application must ve detailing the tenant relocation plan addressing the method(s) for relocating e a breakdown of any associated costs, and identify if tenants will be permanently (29) Rental Sub sidy Contract When is this due?
-Pre-Application Final Application X 8609 such as a public other entity.
-If the is waived.
-All ren onsider subsidy that is awarded to a specific project (project-based) by a third-party housing authority, the U.S. Department of Agriculture Rural Development (USDA) or e public housing authority is part of the development team, the third-party requirement at subsidy contracts or commitments must include the number of units and bedroom matching those being assumed in the AHFA. following: ion 8 Housing Assistance Payment (HAP) contracts, the application must include the HAP contract The mos t recent renewal contract (if applicable) ent rent schedules For appli Renewal ications in which the development team is seeking an Option 1: Mark-Up-To-Market I, the Application must include the rent comparability study (RCS) submitted to HUD umentation evidencing that HUD has received such RCS for review. king to utilize the HUD Rental Assistance Demonstration (RAD) program under r 2 must have a Commitment to Enter into a Housing Assistance Payments (CHAP).
-The num ns of project-based rental assistance, the following information is required ober of units per bedroom size that will receive rent subsidies; punt of rent subsidy that will be provided for each unit;
+OHFA will only consider subsidy that is awarded to a specific project (project-based) by a third-party such as a public housing authority, the U.S. Department of Agriculture Rural Development (USDA) or other entity.
+If the public housing authority is part of the development team, the third-party requirement is waived.
+All rental subsidy contracts or commitments must include the number of units and bedroom types with rents matching those being assumed in the AHFA.

-- ٠
+For existing Section 8 Housing Assistance Payment (HAP) contracts, the application must include the following:

+- Original HAP contract - The most recent renewal contract (if applicable) - The current rent schedules - For applications in which the development team is seeking an Option 1: Mark-Up-To-Market Renewal, the Application must include the rent comparability study (RCS) submitted to HUD with documentation evidencing that HUD has received such RCS for review.

+For projects seeking to utilize the HUD Rental Assistance Demonstration (RAD) program under Components 1 or 2 must have a Commitment to Enter into a Housing Assistance Payments (CHAP).

+For all other forms of project-based rental assistance, the following information is required
-- The history of success in receiving the rent subsidies; Statement of understanding that there is a 30-year rent restriction associated with the LIHTC; ٠ and

-- How long the subsidy will be provided •
+- The number of units per bedroom size that will receive rent subsidies; - The amount of rent subsidy that will be provided for each unit; - Utility allowances for each unit type; - If the subsidy will increase as rents increase; - The history of success in receiving the rent subsidies; - Statement of understanding that there is a 30-year rent restriction associated with the LIHTC; and - How long the subsidy will be provided

-(30) Scattered Site Development Map When is this due?
-Pre-Application Final Application X 8609 Any application with 10 or more sites, 50% or fewer of which are contiguous, must provide a detailed map clearly identifying the location of all buildings and parcels considered for the application.
+(30) Scattered Site Development Map

+Any application with 10 or more sites, 50% or fewer of which are contiguous, must provide a detailed map clearly identifying the location of all buildings and parcels considered for the application.

-(31) Scope of Work (Rehabilitation or Adaptive Reuse Only) When is this due?
-Pre-Application Final Application X 8609 X At Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.
+(31) Scope of Work (Rehabilitation or Adaptive Reuse Only)

+At Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.

-(32) Site Visit Documents When is this due?
-Pre-Application Final Application X 8609 OHFA may conduct a site review at Final Application submission and may deem the site unsuitable.
-Applications must include: a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and photos of the site and surrounding properties.
+(32) Site Visit Documents

+OHFA may conduct a site review at Application submission and may deem the site unsuitable.
+Applications must include:

+- a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and - o photos of the site and surrounding properties.

-(33) Supportive Services Plan & Providers When is this due?
-Pre-Application Final Application X 8609 X At Final Application: For projects that propose providing supportive services (including Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.
-At 8609 Submission: For Service-Enriched housing developments, Supportive Services Plans (SSP) are due no later than the request for IRS Form 8609.
-Applications or requests for Form 8609 must include evidence of salaried or in-kind service coordination on-site, contiguous, or accessible to the development and linkages to information and resources appropriate to the population.
-All service coordinators must have a history of serving the targeted area or population.
+(33) Supportive Services Plan & Providers

+For projects that propose providing supportive services (including Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.

-(34) Utility Allowance Information When is this due?
-Pre-Application Final Application X 8609 Applications must include a utility allowance projection determined using any permissible or reliable calculation method consistent with OHFA's Utility Allowance Request Procedure.
+(34) Utility Allowance Information

+Applications must include a utility allowance projection determined using any permissible or reliable calculation method consistent with OHFA's Utility Allowance Request Procedure.
 Please note that OHFA does not approve utility allowances until a project has been placed in service.